Winter Care for Chickens

 Foxes and Badgers will regard traditional chicken wire merely as a trifling inconvenience and more of an opportunity to work up an appetite than anything else.
-All our houses and Runs are protected with strong galvanised Weldmesh for a good reason, so if you are relying on old fashioned chicken wire then the sooner it's changed - the better.
+All our Coops and Runs are protected with strong galvanised Weldmesh for a good reason, so if you are relying on old fashioned chicken wire then the sooner it's changed - the better.

 Just the Tonic

-Prevention, as they say, is always better than cure and the phrase could be no more apt when describing Worm and internal parasite control.
+Prevention, as they say, is always better than cure and the phrase could be no more apt when describing worm and internal parasite control.
 Worms in chickens are the plague of most poultry keepers and very common.
 For detailed information about worms and how to treat them please see our page on Poultry Worms - Treat and Prevent.

-Just like all of us, Chickens are particularly susceptible to periods of illness during the chill winter months, so if you want to boost their immune systems then do consider adding some Oreganico Poultry Tonic to their water.
+Just like all of us, Chickens are particularly susceptible to periods of illness during the chilly winter months, so if you want to boost their immune systems then do consider adding some Oreganico Poultry Tonic to their water.
 This is an Oregano based herbal tonic, much beloved by poultry keepers, we find it is just perfect to keep the girls in tip top condition and boost their immune systems during the winter.

 Do also remember that Moulting time is a particularly stressful (and cold!) process, and peculiarly often occurs in the colder months.
 To help our girls get back to full health during this winter wardrobe change we would recommend a tonic like Oreganico or high protein feeds to supplement the lack of worms and insects.
 High protein feeds or treats will provide the extra proteins they need to grow back feathers quickly (feathers are pure protein).

 Speaking of feathers, don't forget that at this time of year many less-welcome and less-visible creatures will also be looking for a cosy home and a regular blood meal.
-Help is at hand however to combat these aspiring vampires in the form of Diatom Powder to liberally sprinkle around the Henhouse and Louse Powder for your girls' feathers and also for their bedding.
+Help is at hand however to combat these aspiring vampires in the form of Diatomaceous Earth Powder to liberally sprinkle around the Henhouse and Louse Powder for your girls' feathers and also for their bedding.

 When the wind blows